 What is Renegade Row Push Ups

-It targets the chest, shoulders, triceps, and back muscles, as well as the core, providing a challenging and effective workout.
+It targets the chest, shoulders, triceps, back muscles, and core.

-They primarily work the Back, chest muscles (pectoralis major and minor), as well as the triceps and the shoulders (deltoids).
+They primarily work the Back, chest muscles (pectoralis major and minor), triceps, and shoulders (deltoids).

-They also engage the core muscles, serratus anterior as they help to stabilize the body during the exercise.
+They also engage the core muscles, such as the serratus anterior, as they help to stabilize the body during exercise.

 Furthermore, it is worth mentioning that the legs and glutes are indirectly targeted during push-ups with renegade row.